 The Whale Store

-As discussed above, later secondary sources suggest the land was given to the Anstruther Whalefishing Company shortly after the formation of the venture in 1756/7 by the Bailies of the town; perhaps the building was constructed bespoke by the Company at this time.
-The company was wound up in or soon after 1762 after a fateful final season with the wrecking of the Hawk in the ice flows and the dismantling or selling off of the Rising Sun.
+Later secondary sources suggest the land was given to the Anstruther Whalefishing Company shortly after the formation of the venture in 1756/7 by the Bailies of the town; perhaps the building was constructed bespoke by the Company at this time.
+The company was wound up in, or soon after, 1762 after a fateful final season with the wrecking of the Hawk in the ice flows and the dismantling or selling off of the Rising Sun.
 Similar sources suggest ownership of the property went to a John Miller then Robert Todd.
 John Miller is noted as shipowner, perhaps the building remained in use as a maritime building, perhaps a store, in a similar manner to contemporary examples in the Firth of Forth such as McArthur’s Store, Dunbar2 (Addyman Archaeology 2009) which, if it was not used by the more–successful Dunbar whaling industry, likely bore witness to the development of the industry there in the mid-18th century.

 The building continued to develop as aerial photography (AP) indicates the configuration of the roof changes a number of times since the 1940s.
 This is also indicated by the stepping in the roofline of the Whaling Store, where three levels are preserved under the current roof.

 The Whale Store is a rare surviving example of an18th century building dedicated to the early Scottish whaling industry, an under-studied but important element of Scottish maritime heritage in central and eastern Scotland, prior to the better-known 19th century southern whaling trade focused on the north east of Scotland.
 Whilst the Anstruther Whale Fishing Company was a short-lived and ultimately unsuccessful venture, the history of the company and Whale Store building reflects important events in the development of the ports and harbours in the Firth of Forth in the mid-18th century.